marcopalena/polito-os161-docker/README.md

 ```
 docker run --volume polito-os161-vol:/home/os161user --name polito-os161 -it marcopalena/polito-os161 /bin/bash
 ```
+Use the appropriate image name instead of `marcopalena/polito-os161` if you've built the image yourself.

 ## Attach VScode to the running container
 With the container running, use the shortcut <kbd>Ctrl</kbd>+<kbd>⇧ Shift</kbd>+<kbd>P</kbd> (or <kbd>⌘ Cmd</kbd>+<kbd>⇧ Shift</kbd>+<kbd>P</kbd> if you are on macOs) to open the *Command Palette* and run the **Remote-Containers: Attach to Running Container...** command.